 By analyzing depictions of the South from the classical network era to the contemporary post-broadcast age, Small-Screen Souths offers a broad historical scope and a multiplicity of theoretical and interdisciplinary perspectives on what it means to see the South from the television screen.

-Lisa Hinrichsen, associate professor of English at the University of Arkansas, is the author of Possessing the Past: Trauma, Imagination, and Memory in Post-Plantation Southern Literature.
+Lisa Hinrichsen, associate professor of English and director of graduate studies at the University of Arkansas, is the author of Possessing the Past: Trauma, Imagination, and Memory in Post-Plantation Southern Literature.

-Stephanie Rountree is a Ph.D. candidate in the Department of English at Georgia State University.
+Stephanie Rountree is a postdoctoral teaching fellow in the Department of English at Auburn University.

 Gina Caison is assistant professor of English at Georgia State University.